Tips for Having the “Talk” With Your Teen

 It may be helpful to provide your teen with certain sites that can help them get important questions answered.
+Vulvar anatomy – as awkward as it is to talk about is important.
+Help your child learn about the vulva and all parts of the vagina.
 Especially ones that involve subjects too difficult or painful to discuss, like pregnancy, abortion, and sexually transmitted infections.
 A site like this one may help.

 Whatever you do, never shun your teen, even if they have made mistakes.